 If you choose to work with personal connections (such as friends or family members), make sure they have a good understanding of your boundaries and business requirements.
 Even though it’s nice to lend a helping hand, it’s never a good idea to continually work for free.

 Most business experts will tell you that instant success is rarely guaranteed.
-New business owners should think about how they will market their services and products.
+New business owners should consider how they market their services and products.

 In graphic design, you can frequently use previous projects to demonstrate your talent and customer service skills.